eni4sure/devcamp-technical-task/README.md

-# devcamp-technical-task
+# Devcamp Technical Task Solution

+Hello, my name is Eniola Osabiya.

-Contains solution to the devcamp technical task for Wootlab Innovation
+Welcome to my repo which contains the solutions of the tasks for the technical tasks Wootlab Innovation devcamp.